-CHAPTER 2: What are today’s chatbots made of?
+What are today’s chatbots made of?

 In a simple answer, electrons.
-A chatbot is a computer program which is instructed to imitate and intelligently process human conversation, both written and spoken.
+A chatbot is a computer program that is instructed to imitate and intelligently process human conversation, both written and spoken.
 It enables humans to interact with an array of digital devices as if they were communicating with another individual.

-A chatbot can be as simple as a basic program that responds to a query in a single line.
+Chatbots can be as simple as a basic program that responds to a query in a single line.
 Or it can be as sophisticated as the machine learning-fueled virtual assistants that absorb fresh information and deliver sophisticated, personalized answers gleaned by data-gathering and processing.
 Like humans, they expand and grow in understanding and relevance as they are exposed to information.

 Where do linguistics, syntax, and abstraction fit in?

 Language is much more than simple sounds and utterances.
 It doesn’t even have to be vocal; sign language is as sophisticated as spoken language.
 Humans have developed countless languages, although they all have certain rules and structure in common.
 That’s because our ability to understand and produce language is biological in origin, evolving as the relevant areas of our brains expand.
 AI-driven language has matured at phenomenal speed to replicate not just sounds but the abstract intents and context that are the hallmark of our species, and that infants rapidly acquire.
 Chatbots have now moved out of their own infancy to take their place in our global civilization.